ConvertKit is a fantastic tool to help you grow and monetise your blog. But how do you use it? Here’s my beginner’s guide to ConvertKit…

 Just leave this screen alone for now.
 In the future, when you have got to grips with all the other features of ConvertKit, you can select exactly who gets sent your broadcast from a whole range of options.
-But assuming you want to send this email to everyone on your list, you can just leave this section well alone and click on NEXT STEP.
+But assuming you want to send this email to everyone on your list, you can just leave this section on the default ALL SUBSCRIBERS setting and click on NEXT STEP.

 Now you have a screen that looks just like a blank email.

 You can now write your broadcast / newsletter as you would a normal email.
 To insert images, files, buttons, videos etc., simply click on the plus symbol on the left-hand side.
 (If you are wondering why there are no fancy layouts in ConvertKit, check out this explanation by Nathan Barry, ConvertKit’s founder*.
 I think it’s a pretty compelling argument!)

 If you want some ideas about what to actually send your subscribers, head over to this post => What to put in your email newsletter